-DOC range for red wines (only from 2011) and white wines (until 2010 under the DOC Bianco della Valdinievole) in the Italian region Tuscany
+DOC area for red wines (only from 2011) and white wines (until 2010 under the DOC Bianco della Valdinievole) in the Italian region Tuscany

-, The area includes Buggiano, Chiesina Uzzanese, Lamporecchio, Larciano, Marliana, Massa e Cozzile, Monsummano Terme, Montecatini Terme, Pescia, Pieve a Nievole, Ponte Buggianese and Uzzano in the province of Pistoia.
+, The zone includes the municipalities of Buggiano, Chiesina Uzzanese, Lamporecchio, Larciano, Marliana, Massa e Cozzile, Monsummano Terme, Montecatini Terme, Pescia, Pieve a Nievole, Ponte Buggianese e Uzzano in the province of Pistoia.

-(also called Superiore without white varieties) is made up of at least 35% Sangiovese
+(also as a Superiore without white varieties) is made from at least 35% Sangiovese

 and at least 20% Canaiolo Nero

-together at least 70%, as well as other approved varieties (max 30%, of which max 10% white) blended.
+together at least 70%, as well as other approved varieties (max.
+30%, of which max.
+10% white) are blended.
 The Sangiovese

-must from at least 85% of this variety, as well as max.
-15% of other varieties (of which max 5% are white).
+must consist of at least 85% of this variety, as well as max.
+15% of other varieties (of which max.
+5% white) exist.

-(in secco or dolce) must from partially dried grapes of at least 70% Trebbiano Toscano, and max.
-30% of other varieties are pressed.
+(in secco or dolce) must be made from partially dried grapes of at least 70% Trebbiano Toscano, as well as max.
+30% of other varieties can be pressed.
 For the red wines is the special Tuscan winemaking technique Governo

 allowed.
 If the grapes come from classified vineyards, can Vigna